xwillxu/New-Years-Day/README.md

 ### Great Firework Shows
 I have currently seen a bunch of firework shows but, two really stick out to me.
 1. The Sydney Firework Show: The show amazing from start to finish.
 There were hundreds of fireworks launched during the show.
 Thus making the show a amazing occurrence.
 2. The Paris Firework Show: The show started like the average firework show.
 Then about 10 minutes later it hit a high note.
+The sky was lit up by at least two hundred lights and fireworks.
+Making the end more spectacular than the Sydney Show